baconsocrispy/reb-portfolio/README.md

 Create `components`, `contexts`, `routes` and `utils` folders in the react directory as well.

-* Components: stores all custom components and component styles
+* Components: stores all custom components and related styled components
 * Contexts: stores contexts
 * Routes: stores route components and styles
 * Utils: stores rails backend request logic and helpers (like youtube url formatting)